vvscode/docs/docs/tutorials/tutorials-android/user-presence-system-for-a-calling-app.md

 ---
-title: "User Presence System For a Calling App"
+title: User Presence System For a Calling App
+excerpt: >-
-excerpt: "This tutorial will show how to build a calling app that displays a real-time list of online users, and only allows calls to and from those online users.
-We use Sinch app-to-app calling to make the calls, and PubNub presence detection to create a real-time list of online users."
+  This tutorial will show how to build a calling app that displays a real-time list of online users, and only allows calls to and from those online users.
+We use Sinch app-to-app calling to make the calls, and PubNub presence detection to create a real-time list of online users.
 ---
 In this tutorial, you will build a calling app that displays a real-time list of online users, and only allows calls to and from those online users.
 You will use Sinch app-to-app calling to make the calls, and PubNub presence detection to create a real-time list of online users.
 Your finished product will look similar to this:
 ![app-flow.png](images/c8d6524-app-flow.png)